 Spring fever thrives on pent-up energy, so get your students moving.

 - Incorporate Movement in Lessons: Try activities like gallery walks, scavenger hunts, or kinesthetic learning games.
+This allows your students to get up from their chairs and start moving to wake up.

 - Take Learning Outside: Use the outdoor environment to teach subjects like science, math, or art.
 For example, you could measure objects in nature or sketch the scenery.